saltnlight/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. like task0 but prints only the last digit of the number
 2. a program that prints the alphabet in lowercase, followed by a new line
 3. a program that prints the alphabet in lowercase, and then in uppercase
+4. like task 2 but Print all the letters except q and e